 I was using Breadcrumb plugin on Thesis but when testing things for Genesis, found that Genesis was not using their Breadcrumbs when activated but the plugins’ breadcrumb.
-Was keen on how they do this and found the following code.
+Was keen on how they did this and found the following code.

 4. Widgets and Widget Area Comparison

-On top of that Thesis only comes with couple of sidebars widget area and Genesis six of them.
+On top of that Thesis only comes with a couple of sidebars widget area and Genesis six of them.

 5. Price Comparison